noamraph/nixsa/README.md

-# Nixsa - Nix Standalone Environment
+# Nixsa - A Nix Standalone Environment

 Nixsa lets you use Nix without any installation.
 Just extract the tarball and you're ready to go!
 All state and configuration remain within the `nixsa` folder.